EcoVentureCH/ecoventure_scraper/README.md

 # Scraper

-A scraper that runs in an interval and saves everything in a global csv.
+A scraper that runs in an interval and saves everything in a global csv named projects.csv.

 ## Usage
 run the scraper every 3 minutes